ghermanowski/EventsWidget/README.md

 ### 1 — Add a Configuration Intent

 To allow configuration of your widgets, you need to add a new target to your project.
-Choose the template Intents Extension.
+Choose the template "Intents Extension".

 <img width="1680" alt="Adding a configuration intent" src="https://user-images.githubusercontent.com/57409167/161966090-5dcee556-91d3-4b64-97f5-98d5e1fc1c97.png">